What are Azure Durable Functions

-What Are Azure Durable Functions?
-Azure Durable Function is an extended version of Azure Function that helps us to develop stateful functions in a serverless environment and to develop stateful workflows using the code with the help of a different type of function called an orchestrator function.
+Azure Durable Function is an extended version of Azure Function that helps us develop stateful functions in a serverless environment, and stateful workflows using the code with the help of a different type of function called an orchestrator function.

-As discussed above, Azure Durable Functions is an extension of Azure Functions.
-Compared to the Azure Functions, Azure Durable functions are more capable in terms of different functionality, Performance, etc.
+As discussed above, Azure Durable Functions are an extension of Azure Functions.
+Compared to Azure Functions, Azure Durable Functions are more capable in terms of functionality, Performance, etc.

-The Azure Durable functions are capable of doing what an Azure Function can do with many extra features to automate the business process.
+Azure Durable functions can do what an Azure Function can do with many extra features to automate the business process.
 Working with the Workflow from code becomes easy with the help of Durable functions.

 Serverless